chrisdruidman/eve-trading-assistant/README.md

 - Database price history loader for The Forge with upsert semantics to `price_history_daily` via `/markets/{region_id}/history/`.
 Programmatic APIs: `fetchForgePriceHistory`, `upsertPriceHistoryRows`, `loadForgePriceHistoryForTypes`.
 [T-08] complete.
 - Agent risk/volatility features: compute 30d coefficient of variation and average volume from `price_history_daily`; filter and enrich features for the LLM.
 Backend exposes `selectRiskMetricsByType` and server passes `riskByType` to the agent.
 New agent options: `maxCv30d`, `minAvgVolume30d`.
 [T-09] complete.
 - Agent budget and position sizing: greedy allocation with per-type budget caps and diversification; respects total budget and caps during suggestion finalization.
 [T-10] complete.
+    - Ops error-limit telemetry and backoff controls: structured logs for ESI backoff and per-run metrics surfaced in API response.
+[T-11] complete.

 ## Scope and Principles